TaylorJocelyn/Diffusion-Model-Quantization/README.md

 ## *News!*

-**[April, 2025] We have released a new survey paper (https://arxiv.org/abs/2505.05215) based on this repository and summarized the current mainstream quantization methods for diffusion models!
+**[April, 2025] We have released a new survey paper： *Diffusion Model Quantization: A Review* (https://arxiv.org/abs/2505.05215) based on this repository and summarized the current mainstream quantization methods for diffusion models!
 We are looking forward to any comments or discussions on this topic :)**

 Selected papers, corresponding codes and pre-trained models in our review paper. <br> *If I missed your paper in this review, please email me or just pull a request here.
 I am more than happy to add it.
 Thanks!*